Cadasta/cadasta-docs/en/03-projects.md

 ![](/assets/add-project-2.png)

-#### 2. Navigate to your project extent
+#### 2. Navigate to your project area

-Your project extent is the geographic area where field data collection activities take place.
+Your project area is the geographic area where field data collection activities take place.
 You can find your area on the map using a couple different approaches.

 ##### a.
 Zooming from the map